goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

 Run the Playbook a second time, and compare the output: The output changed from "changed" to "ok", and the color changed from yellow to green.
 Also the "PLAY RECAP" is different now.
 This make it easy to spot what Ansible actually did.

-## Step 3.4 - Extend your Playbook: Start & Enable Apache
+## Extend your Playbook: Start & Enable Apache

 The next part of the Playbook makes sure the Apache webserver is enabled and started on `node1`.